-This specification covers some of the daemon’s behavior, such as reaction to given signals, crashes, …
+This specification covers some of the Incus daemon’s behavior.

-On every start, LXD checks that its directory structure exists.
-If it doesn’t, it’ll create the required directories, generate a key pair and initialize the database.
+On every start, Incus checks that its directory structure exists.
+If it doesn’t, it creates the required directories, generates a key pair and initializes the database.

-Once the daemon is ready for work, LXD will scan the instances table for any instance for which the stored power state differs from the current one.
-If an instance’s power state was recorded as running and the instance isn’t running, LXD will start it.
+Once the daemon is ready for work, Incus scans the instances table for any instance for which the stored power state differs from the current one.
+If an instance’s power state was recorded as running and the instance isn’t running, Incus starts it.

-For those signals, LXD assumes that it’s being temporarily stopped and will be restarted at a later time to continue handling the instances.
+For those signals, Incus assumes that it’s being temporarily stopped and will be restarted at a later time to continue handling the instances.

-The instances will keep running and LXD will close all connections and exit cleanly.
+The instances will keep running and Incus will close all connections and exit cleanly.

-Indicates to LXD that the host is going down.
+Indicates to Incus that the host is going down.

-LXD will attempt a clean shutdown of all the instances.
-After 30s, it will kill any remaining instance.
+Incus will attempt a clean shutdown of all the instances.
+After 30 seconds, it kills any remaining instance.

 power_state in the instances table is kept as it was so